teambit/docs/docs/building-with-bit/scoping-components.md

 ## Component Scope and Workspace Structure

-Bit's default behavior for structuring a [workspace](/essentials/workspace) is sort components in directories according to their respected scopes.
+Bit's default behavior for structuring a [workspace](/essentials/workspace) is to sort components in directories according to their respected scopes.
 This is to make the workspace easier to navigate by creating symmetry between the logical structure of components and their physical location.

 When creating new components you can define the component's scope with the following syntax: